sonamsingh19/blog/_posts/2016-09-01-ELU-For-RNN.md

                     input_shape=X_train.shape[1:])
 ```

-Keras has ELU too in advanced activations as a Layer.

 Anybody with PTB (Penn Tree Bank Corpus) acces can replicate PTB experiment to confirm my findings and check against this : path Normalized SGD with IRNN [paper](https://arxiv.org/abs/1605.07154).
 I want to see if we reach nearby LSTM with ELU.
 Please comment or email.